Quantum Riemannian geometry of the discrete interval and q-deformation: Concluding remarks

-There is also a lot to be done on the QRG of $\N$.
+There is also a lot more to be done on the QRG of $\N$.
 This we found to be rational, i.e. if the metric coefficients are rational then so are all Christoffel symbols etc. We found that there were non-continuum $(-1)^i$ terms which have no continuum limit but which would be pushed to the origin at $x=0$ in the limit.
 In that case the unique (up to scale) flat metric on $\N$ led for the Laplacian to the Airy equation in the bulk, but the behaviour around $x=0$ needs much more attention.
 This would also affect our conclusion for the field theory of a conformal factor $e^\psi$ on this flat metric, which we found to be topological and hence reducing to the value at the origin, but again on the assumption of a particular choice $\mu_i=h_i$ of the measure for `integration' prior to taking the continuum limit.
 There is as of yet no general theory for this measure as well as a lack of a variational calculus in general.
-Also, we only examined the limit of scalars but the limit of the Ricci tensor etc can also be studied provided we limit the differential structure correctly.
+Also, we only examined the limit of scalars but the limit of the Ricci tensor etc. can also be studied provided we limit the differential structure correctly.
 For $\Z$, this is 2-dimensional and limits to a certain noncommutative 2-dimensional calculus on the line\cite{ArgMa1} with the classical calculus as a quotient.
 This is the reason why we have any curvature in the first place.
 For $\N$, the calculus is more complicated particularly around the origin, but in the bulk we would expect a similar limit.
-It also remains to look at particle creation and other possible quantum gravity effects\cite{MukWin}, such as found for $\Z$ in \cite{Ma:haw} but now adapted to $\N$, as well as use both $A_n,\N$ as parts of higher-dimensional models as in \cite{ArgMa2} for $\Z_n$.
+It also remains to look at particle creation and other possible quantum gravity effects\cite{MukWin}, such as found for $\Z$ in \cite{Ma:haw} but now adapted to $\N$.
+It could also be of interest to use both $A_n,\N$ as parts of higher-dimensional models as in \cite{ArgMa2}, in place $\Z_n$.

-Finally, we only took a first look at quantum theory and quantum gravity in a functional integral approach on $A_n$ for $n=3$, which so far did not appear too interesting for the `obvious' choice of $\mu_i$, but the quantum gravity model looked more like other models \cite{Ma:sq,ArgMa1,LirMa} if we allowed more ourselves more flexibility in the choice of $\mu_i$.
-This phenomenon as well as general $n$ should also be examined.
+Finally, we took a first look at quantum theory and quantum gravity in a functional integral approach on $A_n$ for $n=3$, with the quantum gravity expectation values and relative uncertainties in line with other models \cite{Ma:sq,ArgMa1,LirMa}.
 Because of the $q$-deformation, these models also have a rich structure in the numerics which, however, manages to stay real for the particular root of unity in the picture.
 These are some directions for further work.